 As the only team in the nation to hold top five three-point and overall field goal percentages on a weekly basis, men's basketball posted a +16 win differential - a Big West Conference record and the nation's No. 1 turnaround.

 Under Les' tutelage, no league team collected more all-conference and specialty awards that UC Davis - home of the Big West Coach of the Year, Player of the Year (Hawkins) and Sixth Man of the Year (Josh Fox).
 This season marked the first occasion that an Aggie received each award.

 Les came to the Aggies after spending nine years as the head coach at his alma mater, Bradley University, where he won more than 150 games and led the Braves to the 2006 NCAA Tournament Sweet Sixteen.
-With nearly 30 years of successful playing and coaching experience in both the collegiate and professional ranks, Les is preparing for his third season on the sidelines with UC Davis.
+With nearly 30 years of successful playing and coaching experience in both the collegiate and professional ranks, Les is preparing for his fourth season on the sidelines with UC Davis.

 Les is no stranger to the Sacramento area, having spent four years as a player with the Sacramento Kings, followed by three seasons as an assistant for the WNBA's Sacramento Monarchs.
 After a nine-year professional playing career, which included seven seasons in the National Basketball Association, Les enjoyed a successful venture into the financial world before returning to his basketball roots.
 After three years spent with the Monarchs, Les returned to Bradley and was named the 12th men's basketball coach in Braves history on April 7, 2002.

 In his first head coaching position, Les' resume continued to build at Bradley.
 The Braves averaged better than 20 wins in five seasons from 2005 to 2010, while racking up 10 postseason wins the that time.
 Along the way, Les became the first coach to win games in four different postseason tournaments in NCAA history.